AKSW/bike/README.md

 - The only information mandatory in the result submission are as follows:
   - A table containing the performance of your approach in comparision with the baseline;
-  - A link to an open repository containing the code used for training;
+  - A link to an open repository containing the code used for training and all the necessary resources including files and pre-trained models to replicate the results;
   - Title, Authors and respective affiliations.

 # Paper